Faculty News: Ronald K. Hambleton gives Linn Address at AERA in Vancouver

 | - DOWNLOAD a copy of Professor Hambleton's presentation as a PDF by clicking here.
 Note that this is a very large file (44MB).

-Professor Ronald K. Hambleton, Distinguished University Professor in PMESRM within the Department of Educational Policy, Research and Administration at UMass' School of Education, was honored with the 2011 Robert L. Linn Address Award, given by Division D of the American Educational Research Association.
+Professor Ronald K. Hambleton, Distinguished University Professor in PMESRM within the Department of Educational Policy, Research and Administration at UMass' College of Education, was honored with the 2011 Robert L. Linn Address Award, given by Division D of the American Educational Research Association.
 As part of the award, Dr. Hambleton gave an invited address at the 2012 meeting of AERA held in Vancouver, Britsh Columbia.

 Hambleton's talk is entitled "Getting Serious About Test Score Reporting: One of the Keys to Successful Educational Reform" and was held on Saturday, April 14, 2012 from 2:15pm - 3:45pm in the Vancouver Convention Center, First Level - West Room 109 & 110.